emilythestrangee/myDFIR_SOC/Day 07 - Elastic Agent and Fleet Server Setup Tutorial.md

 ## 7. Install the Agent on Windows Server

-- RDP into the Windows Server.
+- RDP into the Windows Server MYDFIR-WIN-emaan.

 - Open **PowerShell as Administrator**.